walterhiggins/WMPJS/README.md

 </table>

-In the first part of this recipe we'll create a module which will be used to provide a list of color names and a *colorize()* function which will add color to any chat message.
+In the first part of this chapter we'll create a module which will be used to provide a list of color names and a *colorize()* function which will add color to any chat message.
 In your editor, create a new file called *textcolors.js* in the *plugins/scriptcraft/modules* folder and type in the following code:

-<caption>Listing 11.1: Text Colors Module</caption>
+<caption>Listing 15.1: Text Colors Module</caption>

     var names = [
       'black',